 The group had a revival during the 2010 decade.
 Mrs Karen Ashwell was Group Scout Leader for the early part of the decade where the group rose to 50 members.
 From 2015, Mr Chris Blockley took over as Group Scout Leader.
 2018 saw the group celebrate its 75 years of Scouting in Farnsfield.
 With the population size the group continued to rise during the decade with 2019 seeing the group hit the largest amount of adults and young people in the millennia with 145 (and 48 on the joining list).

 In the twenties the membership of the group continued to rise with 160 adults and young people being involved in the group.
-As of 2020 the group has 98 young people taking part in weekly Scouting.
+As of 2020 the group has 98 young people taking part in weekly Scouting with a total of 122 members.
 It also had two sections of each age group.